plcpeople/nodeS7/doc/API.md

 ### s7ItemGroup.writeItems(tags, values)
 Writes the provided items with the provided values on the PLC

+Writing items whose payload's size is bigger than the max packet size allowed by the PLC is intentionally not supported.
+This would need to be split among multiple packets and could cause issues on the PLC depending on the programmed logic.
+You'll need to write items individually, and if synchronization is an issue, to write additional logic on the PLC for synchronization

 **Kind**: instance method of [<code>S7ItemGroup</code>](#S7ItemGroup)
+**Throws**:

+- [<code>NodeS7Error</code>](#NodeS7Error) ERR_ITEM_TOO_BIG - when the item being written does not fit a single write request

 | Param | Type |
 | --- | --- |